Category:

 Second World War

+In the years 1944–1945, the castle housed the headquarters of the nearby Luftwaffe airfield.
+The Red Army occupied the residence after the war was over.
 A few years later, the building housed offices and apartments for employees of the nearby State Agricultural Farm.
 In the following years, the facility also served as a recreation center for children and teenagers.

 The castle was surrounded by a park with ponds, and the estate included among other things a sawmill, a water mill, a brewery, a distillery, an oil mill and a sugar refinery.
-There is a mausoleum of the Münchhausen family opposite the palace.
+There is also a mausoleum of the Münchhausen family opposite the palace.

 Currently, the palace is in private hands.
 Unfortunately, the owner shows no interest in the monument, and the building is gradually falling into ruin.
 I visited the castle in 2020.
+The abandoned castle evoked a sense of mystery and nostalgia, standing as silent witnes to centuries of human history.

 Built 1900